cloudify-cosmo/cloudify-manager/tests/README.md

       `/opt/manager/env/lib/python2.7/site-packages/manager_rest`.
    7. Press OK to save your configuration.

-* Define the environment variable `DEBUG_MODE` in your terminal.
-You can set it to be anything you want, as long as it is    not empty, i.e: `export DEBUG_MODE=yariv`.
+* Define the environment variable `DEBUG_MODE` to be anything you want, as long as it is not empty.
+   * If you run the test(s) from your editor, set the environment variable in your test configuration:
+   Enter `Run` -> `Edit Configurations` and edit the `Environment Variables` field.
+Add a variable named `DEBUG_MODE` and set its value to be any non-empty string.
+   * If you run the test(s) from a terminal, you must set the environment variable on the same terminal, i.e: `export DEBUG_MODE=yariv`.
 * In your editor, mark breakpoints inside the rest-service code, wherever you choose.

 * In your editor, start the debugger you have configured, by choosing it and press `Debug`.

-* Run tests from the same terminal in which you have defined the environemt variable `DEBUG_MODE`.
+* Run tests from your editor, or with the same terminal in which you have defined the environemt variable `DEBUG_MODE`.

 * The test(s) will run until reaching a breakpoint and you will be able to debug from your editor.

-* To turn off debug-mode, unset the `DEBUG_MODE` variable from your terminal, or set it to an empty string, i.e:
+* To turn off debug-mode, unset the `DEBUG_MODE` variable.
+If you have defined it in your editor, remove it.
+If you have exported it in your terminal, unset it or set it to an empty string on the same terminal, i.e:

   ```
   unset DEBUG_MODE